Jamie-S2000/CI-project-1/README.md

 The reste button wast tested to mkae sure it rest all the data in the form.

 I tested all the social media links to make sure they all open in new tabs and go to the correct links.

+- __Testing The Thank You Page__

+I tested the links in the dropdown menu and that they all went to the correct page.

+I tested all the social media links to make sure they all open in new tabs and go to the correct links.